 After evaluation by a multidisciplinary team, the patient was deemed unsuitable for a second surgery because of her poor physical condition and inability to withstand the trauma of traditional surgery.
-Based on the patient’s anatomy and condition, we decided to use the LuX-Valve developed by the team for transcatheter tricuspid valve replacement (TTVR), and a size of 30-55 was chosen (Figures 2C and D).
+Based on the patient’s anatomy and condition, we decided to use the LuX-Valve developed by the team for transcatheter tricuspid valve replacement (TTVR), and a size of 30-55 was chosen (Figure 2C and D).
 The Institutional Review Board of Changhai Hospital approved the study protocol and data publication (No. CHEC2018-136).

 The procedure was performed in the digital subtraction angiography operating room under transesophageal echocardiography and X-ray fluoroscopy guidance.
 We chose a minimally invasive right-fifth intercostal thoracotomy to create the delivery channel.
 Following angiography to determine the TR volume, the delivery system was sent to the right heart until it reached the tricuspid valve.
 The valve delivery system was gently retracted, and the prosthesis was released to capture the anterior leaflet.
 The delivery system was adjusted to ensure the graspers were in good contact with the valve leaflet and released into the right atrial disc.
 Finally, the anchor was secured to the ventricular septum until the valve was adjusted to minimize perivalvular leakage.
-The delivery system was removed, and angiography showed satisfactory valve function with no regurgitation or paravalvular leakage (Figures 2E and F).
+The delivery system was removed, and angiography showed satisfactory valve function with no regurgitation or paravalvular leakage (Figure 2E and F).
 The pressure in the right atrium immediately decreased from 41 mmHg to 34 mmHg.